RetrDex: Efficient Object Retrieval in Cluttered Scenes with a Dexterous Hand: Method

 \subsection{Task Construction}

-The key challenge in cluttered scenes arises from the diversity of object configurations (e.g., categories, geometries, locations, and poses) and their combinations.
-To simulate realistic scenarios, we place 18 household objects with varying masses, sizes, and geometries in a box to create diverse cluttered scenes.At task initialization, objects are dropped into the box with the target object placed at the bottom.
-For each trial, we vary both the choice of target object and its pose within the box boundaries, ensuring diverse testing scenarios.
+The main challenge in cluttered scenes arises from the diversity of object configurations, including categories, geometries, locations, poses and their combinations.
+To simulate realistic scenarios, we create cluttered scenes by dropping 20+ household objects of varying masses, sizes, and shapes into a box, with the target object placed at the bottom.
+For each episode in \emph{simulation}, both the target object and its pose are varied within the box boundaries.

-To avoid hand interference during scene initialization and enable reliable reward computation, we define two key static poses: the \textit{prepare pose} and the \textit{suspending pose}.
-Both poses position the hand above the box with a downward-facing palm.
-The \textit{prepare pose} positions the hand directly above the box as the initial configuration.
-The \textit{suspending pose} is specifically designed to keep the hand away from the box, ensuring it does not interfere with object dropping or reward computation.
-At initialization, we first move the hand to the \textit{suspending pose} to allow object dropping and scene formation.
-The hand then returns to the \textit{prepare pose} for policy training.
-During the training process, the robotic hand inevitably moves above the target object, interfering with our camera-based reward computation.
-Therefore, every $10$ steps, we temporarily move the hand to the \textit{suspending pose} for reward evaluation.
-We compute the reward by counting ground truth target object pixels from the top-down segmentation mask, then return the hand to its previous configuration.
-This strategy improves the stability of policy learning by assessing cumulative behavior over time rather than relying on noisy immediate feedback, providing a more stable training process.
-Notably, during policy evaluation, we no longer need to compute rewards and thus eliminate this periodic hand movement to the \textit{suspending pose}.
-Detailed implementations of the Task Construction can be found in Appendix~\ref{appendix:task_construction}.
+To prevent hand interference during scene initialization and ensure reliable reward computation, we define two static robotic poses in the simulator: the \emph{prepare pose}, where the hand is positioned directly above the box and prepares to retrieve targets, and the \emph{suspending pose}, where the hand is kept away from the box to avoid affecting object dropping or reward evaluation.
+During the scene initialization stage, the hand moves to the \emph{suspending pose} while objects are released and then returns to the \emph{prepare pose} to begin training until objects remain static.
+During the training stage, the hand may occlude the target in the top-down camera view, so every 10 timesteps, we temporarily move it to the \emph{suspending pose} to compute the pixel reward item, defined as the number of target pixels visible in the segmentation mask, before restoring the previous configuration.
+This strategy stabilizes policy learning by evaluating cumulative behavior over time instead of relying on noisy immediate feedback.
+During policy evaluation, rewards are not computed, so this periodic hand movement is removed.